neonmik/Wave-Machine-Firmware/README.md

         - Re-add chord arp - will work great with patterns too.
         - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
         - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
         - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
-Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.
+Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority Update loop.

     Improve Note Handling:
         - Add actual Mono Mode - selectable at start up.